-The affiliate player is allowed to practice with the affiliate team, the week before a "call-up" game and up to an additional 5 practices throughout the season.
-Affiliate players seeking to practice more than this need to seek executive approval. (updated December 6, 2023)
+The affiliate player is allowed to practice with the higher level team the week before a call-up and up to an additional 5 practices throughout the season on invitation from the higher level team Head Coach.
+Coaches seeking to have affiliate players attend practices more than this would need executive approval.